Trump Pardons Charles Kushner, Former Campaign Manager Paul Manafort, Roger Stone

-In a move that surprised precious few, President Donald Trump issued another flurry of pardons on Wednesday night, including a full pardon for his son-in-law's father, Charles Kushner, and Paul Manafort, his former campaign chairman who was found guilty of tax and bank fraud and later pleaded guilty to conspiracy to obstruct justice after lying to investigators looking into Russian election interference.
+President Donald Trump unleashed another wave of pardons for his allies on Wednesday night, including his son-in-law's father, Charles Kushner, and his former campaign chairman, Paul Manafort, who lied to investigators looking into Russian election interference.

-Kushner, 66, was released from prison in 2006 after serving two years for a conviction of tax evasion and witness tampering.

-Manafort is the latest member of Trump’s inner circle to be pardoned by the outgoing president, who has appeared determined to cause as much shock and confusion as he can before he leaves office on Jan.
-20. He has not yet conceded defeat in an election he lost by more than 7 million votes and has repeatedly insisted he has a shot at a second term, despite the Electoral College officially affirming President-elect Joe Biden’s victory.
+The lame-duck president—who in recent days has appeared determined to cause as much shock and confusion as he can before he leaves office on Jan.
+20—also pardoned Roger Stone, whose sentence he commuted in July, and the wife of disgraced former Rep. Duncan Hunter, whom he pardoned on Tuesday.

+The slew of Christmas week pardons—which included former Blackwater guards charged with war crimes, two Border Agents accused of covering up a shooting, and some more traditional candidates—appeared designed to reward devoted loyalists at a time when he has lost Republican support for his bid to subvert the election and is busy butting heads with Congress.

+Among the other high-profile names on the latest list of pardons was Roger Stone, Trump’s longtime confidante who was convicted of lying to Congress, witness tampering, and obstructing the House investigation into Russian election meddling.
+Trump had commuted his 40-month sentence over the summer.

+The White House similarly described Stone as a helpless victim “treated very unfairly” by Special Counsel Robert Mueller’s investigators.
+“Pardoning him will help to right the injustices he faced at the hands of the Mueller investigation,” the White House said.

+Charles Kushner, White House senior adviser Jared Kushner’s father, was released from prison in 2006 after serving two years for tax evasion and witness tampering.
+He was accused of hiring a prostitute to seduce his brother-in-law so he could videotape the encounter and then send it to his sister to scare her off from testifying to a grand jury.

 Trump has already embarked upon a pardon spree that saw him grant clemency to many of his former aides and allies, including Michael Flynn, his first national security adviser who pleaded guilty—twice—to lying to the FBI, shortly before Thanksgiving.
 On Dec.
 22, Trump pardoned a slew of others, including former campaign aide George Papadopoulos, who pleaded guilty to lying to special counsel Robert Mueller’s team during the Russia probe; former U.S. congressman Duncan Hunter, who was convicted of stealing more than $200,000 in campaign donations; and four Blackwater mercenaries found guilty of slaughtering more than a dozen Iraqi civilians in 2014.